United States Military Enlistment Standards

 - Applicants must be medically capable of satisfactorily completing required training, and medically adaptable to the military environment without geographical area limitations.

-- Applicants need to be medically capable of performing duties without aggravation of existing physical defects or medical conditions.
+- Applicants need to be medically capable of performing duties without the aggravation of existing physical defects or medical conditions.

 - If you have a specific medical condition and are not sure whether it disqualifies you from enlisting, or have questions about any of the other requirements to join the armed services, seek guidance from your recruiting officer.
 A military medical professional will answer your questions at MEPS.